GLOUCESTER COUNTY SOIL CONSERVATION DISTRICT

 Projects Over 1 Acre - A NJDEP Permit for Stormwater Discharge Associated with Construction Activity is required for projects over 1 acre.

 Reports of Compliance - A Report of Compliance is required from the District BEFORE a Certificate of Occupancy can be issued by the municipal Construction Official.
-Inspection requests must be scheduled a week in advance.
+Inspection requests must be scheduled at least 3 business days in advance.

 Types of Compliances